-For Parshas Nasso, which is read at Mincha and into the following week, there are differences of opinion regarding some of the Aliyos.
+For Parshas Nasso, which is read at Mincha and continues into the following week, there are differing opinions regarding the divisions of the Aliyos.
 According to Chabad custom, the last Aliyah at Mincha (as well as Monday and Thursday) ends at Perek 4 Posuk 33.
 For the purposes of Chitas, Rishon ends at Perek 4 Posuk 28, and Shishi ends at Perek 7 Posuk 82.